project-poodle/poodle-appx/README.md

 # Project Poodle - App-X

-Project Poodle - AppX - app builder
+Project Poodle - App-X - app builder

-This repo is an application builder that enables easy building of database schema, rest API, and UI based on user defined model schema.
+This repo is an application builder that enables easy building of data schema, rest API, and UI applications.

 # Prerequisites